February 1922

 Hopkinson (1988), pg 89

-Follow-up to January 21st London meeting with another meeting between Craig and Collins in Dublin.
-Breakdown on issue of amount of territory to be called into question with Boundary Commission.
-More Detail
+Follow-up to January 21st London meeting with another meeting between Craig and Collins in Dublin Castle.
+Their talks breakdown on the issue of amount of territory to be called into question with Boundary Commission.

 Provisional Government sets up a committee to draft a Constitution.
 Collins is chair and Darrell Figgis is deputy Chair.
 It includes Hugh Kennedy, K.C.; James MacNeill, Prof Alfred O’Rahilly; James Douglas, John O’Byrne, Kevin O’Sheil; C.P.
 France and Prof James A. Murnaghan.
 (Curran gives considerable detail on the working of the committee.)